petrudobos/get_next_line/README.md

 Get_next_line is a programming assignment for first year students at Academy+Plus.

-get_next_line basically reads a file line by line, similar to the getline(3).
-It will allow you to read a line ending with a newline character from a file descriptor.
+Get_next_line will allow you to read a line ending with a newline character from a file descriptor, similarly to the getline(3) function.

 Disclaimer: *There [are][10] [so][11] [many][12] [easier][13] methods of doing this by using standard C functions.
 But the goal here is to be able to do it by using any functions from my [libft][14] and only the standard functions `read`, `malloc` and `free`.*